2026

 Sarah Hunter-Chang Graduates with PhD

-Sarah Hunter-Chang successfully defends her PhD dissertation in Neuroscience and pursues entrepreneurship, launching a biotech startup.
+Sarah Hunter-Chang defended her PhD dissertation in Neuroscience and went on to launch a biotech startup.

 View alumni network →